dmbarbour/wikilon/docs/CommandSequences.md

 Does this offer any meaningful advantage?

 Stuffing commands into a list doesn't offer any processing advantages because commands are still opaque.
 Mostly, this allows treating the last command in a special way, e.g. we might interpret the above program as `foo >=> bar >=> baz >=> (return . qux)`.
-But special cases in our syntax will hinder composition and factoring, and injecting a `return` is easy to do by hand: `[foo, bar, baz, qux return]`.
+But special cases in our syntax will hinder composition and factoring.

 There is an opportunity cost for using curly braces here.
 I might later discover a more effective use for them elsewhere, perhaps delimiting regional DSLs or a specialized view for data list construction.
 I'd prefer to reserve them for a more strongly motivated use-case, one that aligns with Awelon project goals.